viliusddd/tick-it-off/README.md

 ## Features

-- Use of pagination in todo list.
+- Pagination is used in the todo list.
 - Sign in/up.
-- Password manager correctly recognize input fields.
+- Password manager correctly recognises input fields.
-- Share same types and validation schemas between backend and frontend.
+- Share the same types and validation schemas between backend and frontend.
-- Share todo with afriend.
+- Share todo with a friend.

 ## Tech Stack